 Assessment

-We evaluate your fence condition, previous coatings if any, and discuss your goals for appearance and protection.
+We look at your fence condition, any previous coatings, and talk about what you want for appearance and protection.

 2. 2